 Who Can Request a Proxy Account

-Accounts are available only to faculty, staff and students of Washington University School of Medicine.
+Accounts are available only to current faculty, staff and students of Washington University School of Medicine.
 BJC and Washington University Danforth Campus faculty, staff and students are not eligible for Medical Library proxy server accounts unless they hold joint appointments or are also students in the School of Medicine.

 The Olin Library proxy server is available to all Washington University affiliates, but it does not provide access to the same resources as the Medical Library.